NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/disseminate.md

 ##    7.2.
 Publish as Interactive 3D for Browsing Audiences

-As described in the “What is a 3D Model?” section, for an audience to truly experience a digital 3D model, it needs to be interactive.
-At a very basic level, this means an audience member must be able to turn or tumble a 3D model to view the model from different angles and zoom in and out to get a closer look or broader overview of the resource.
+As described in the “[What is a 3D Model?](what_is_a_3D_model.html)” section, for a user to truly experience a digital 3D model, the model needs to be interactive.
+At a very basic level, this means a user must be able to turn or tumble a 3D model to view the model from different angles and zoom in and out to get a closer look or broader overview of the resource.
 While this was previously only possible via dedicated applications running on specialized hardware, thanks to modern web standards like WebGL, it is possible to offer proper 3D interactive experiences in any modern browser.
 That means the model is accessible to all users, even those without the technical expertise to use their own 3D modeling software.

 Ongoing technical developments—for example, in the smartphone and head-mounted display industries—make it easier than ever to offer different kinds of 3D model-based experiences.
 3D models can be manipulated on screen via a mouse and keyboard or a touchscreen interface, as well as via the more physically engaging interactions of virtual and augmented reality.